EarthBoundMic/42_projects/libft/README.md

 ### Custom functions

-These created functionality that couldn't find in standard library.
+These created functionality that wasn't found in standard library.

 - **ft_atoi_base**: like ft_atoi, but outputs number according to specified base
 - **ft_dlen**: length of a double type number, including decimal point.